voteliquid/blog/_posts/2017-12-06-the-long-tail-of-political-participation.md

 And that only shows a few political parties.

-#### Our current electoral process cuts off the long tail.
+#### Our current electoral process cuts off the Long Tail.

-Significantly, power law distributions found in nature will often have more than half of their total distribution in the long tail.
+Significantly, power law distributions found in nature will often have more than half of their total distribution in the Long Tail.

 But by awarding 100% of the political power for winning only 51% of the votes, two frontrunners gain a massive handicap.
 This is better described as a **duopoly**: two outwardly competitive actors with near complete control of the market.